cedrik-baedorf/travel-agency/travel-agency-service/README.md

 database scheme : `travel-agency-service/docs/database/Database - UML Diagrams.pdf`
 service architecture : `travel-agency-service/docs/service/Service - UML Diagrams.pdf`

+## Packages

+1. JPA Entities

+package `travel-agency-service/src/main/java/travelagency/service/entities` contains all jpa entities used for the data scheme this service is based on.

+2. Database Connection

+package `travel-agency-service/src/main/java/travelagency/service/database` contains interface and implementation for `TravelAgencyServiceFactory` & `TravelAgencyAuthenticator`.

+3. Services

+package `travel-agency-service/src/main/java/travelagency/service/service` contains the services this module provides for the user interface, restful api, and any other external program that wants to use them.
+The data services are in package `data` & the consumption services are in package `consumption`.

+4. JavaFX Controllers

+package `travel-agency-service/src/main/java/travelagency/service/controllers` contains the controllers this modules uses for the user interface prototype application.
+Note that the user interface is only a prototype and does not cover all functions from the mock up.
+The services are also used separately from the user interface (e.g. restful api)

 ## Usage

 The Travel Agency Service application uses the following color scheme: